 What Is The Best Time To Visit Rishikesh?

-If you’re visiting Rishikesh for river rafting, then October to mid-November is the best time to visit; otherwise, you should visit Rishikesh between March and May.
+If you’re visiting Rishikesh for river rafting, then October to mid-November is the best time to visit as it is the rafting season; otherwise, you should visit Rishikesh between March and May.

 Is Ola Available In Rishikesh?